trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 > For example, given `N = [5, 1, 2, 7, 3, 4]` and `k = 3`, you should return `8`, since the optimal partition is `[5, 1, 2], [7], [3, 4]`.

 **My thoughts:** The method to solve this problem is through guessing the result.
-We have two observations:
+We have the following observations:

-- Result lower bound is `max(nums)`, as max element has to present in some subarray.
+- The lower bound of guessing number is `max(nums)`, as max element has to present in some subarray.
-- Result upper bound is `sum(nums)` as sum of subarray cannot exceed sum of entire array.
+- The upper bound of guessing number is `sum(nums)` as sum of subarray cannot exceed sum of entire array.
-- If the result is lower than expected, then we over-cut the array.  (cut more than k parts)
+- If the guessing number is lower than expected, then we over-cut the array.  (cut more than k parts)
-- If the result is high than expected, then we under-cut the array.  (cut less than k parts)
+- If the guessing number is higher than expected, then we under-cut the array.  (cut less than k parts)

 We can use binary search to get result such that it just-cut the array: under-cut and just-cut goes left and over-cut goes right.